Brontë family: Charlotte's and Emily's journey to Brussels

 Emily and Charlotte arrived in Brussels in February 1842 accompanied by their father.
-Once there, they enrolled at Monsieur and Madame Héger's boarding school in the Rue d'Isabelle, for six months.
-Claire Héger was the second wife of Constantin, and it was she who founded and directed the school while Constantin had the responsibility for the higher French classes.
+Once there, they enrolled at Monsieur and Madame Heger's boarding school in the Rue d'Isabelle, for six months.
+Claire Heger was the second wife of Constantin, and it was she who founded and directed the school while Constantin had the responsibility for the higher French classes.
 According to Miss Wheelwright, a former pupil, he had the intellect of a genius.
 He was passionate about his auditorium, demanding many lectures, perspectives, and structured analyses.
 He was also a good-looking man with regular features, bushy hair, very black whiskers, and wore an excited expression while sounding forth on great authors about whom he invited his students to make a pastiche on general or philosophical themes.

-The lessons, especially those of Constantin Héger, were very much appreciated by Charlotte, and the two sisters showed exceptional intelligence, although Emily hardly liked her teacher and was somewhat rebellious.
+The lessons, especially those of Constantin Heger, were very much appreciated by Charlotte, and the two sisters showed exceptional intelligence, although Emily hardly liked her teacher and was somewhat rebellious.
 Emily learned German and to play the piano with natural brilliance and very quickly the two sisters were writing literary and philosophical essays in an advanced level of French.
-After six months of study, Mme Héger suggested they stay at the boarding school free of charge, in return for giving some lessons.
+After six months of study, Mme Heger suggested they stay at the boarding school free of charge, in return for giving some lessons.
 After much hesitation, the girls accepted.
 Neither of them felt particularly attached to their students, and only one, Mademoiselle de Bassompierre, then aged 16, later expressed any affection for her teacher Emily, which appeared to be mutual, and made her a gift of a signed, detailed drawing of a storm ravaged pine tree.